d2l-ai/d2l-en/chapter_crashcourse/ndarray.md

 y
 ```

 In some cases, we will want to randomly sample the values of each element in the ndarray according to some known probability distribution.
 This is especially common when we intend to use the array as a parameter in a neural network.
 The following snippet creates an ndarray with a shape of (3,4).
-Each of its elements is randomly sampled in a normal distribution with zero mean and standard deviation.
+Each of its elements is randomly sampled in a normal distribution with zero mean and one standard deviation.

 ```{.python .input  n=7}
 np.random.normal(0, 1, size=(3, 4))